yokodotcool/yokodotcool.github.io/README.md

 - You actually don’t have any content in your posts

 ### Questions
-- Is there a way to list all of the scoped variables on a given page?
 - `id`s instead of `class`es for site layout stuff?